RickCarlino/KoalaCards/README.md

 - **Dictation quiz:** You read a Korean phrase aloud, and the app transcribes it using speech-to-text technology.
 GPT-3 grades your answer.
 This quiz is the easiest one and focuses on pronunciation and memorization. 🗣️
 - **Listening quiz:** You listen to a Korean phrase and then translate it to English.
 This quiz comes after the dictation phase. 🎶
 - **Speaking quiz:** You get an English text and are asked to say it in Korean.
 The program transcribes your phrase via speech-to-text, and GPT-3 grades your answer. 📣

-The app also has a **coaching** feature where you can ask GPT for guidance on unknown words and grammar after a failed quiz.
-While coaching is mostly effective, remember that language models like GPT can ["hallucinate"](<https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)>), so double-check all lessons learned via coaching. 🔍

 Please note that this app is not ready for non-technical users just yet.
 If you want to try the app, you'll need to clone this repo and build it on your local machine (Linux only).
 There's no public demo available, but we'd love your feedback! 😊